 As such it represents a scrapbook selection of material related to the region: sometimes through association with musicians from the area, sometimes by possessing a connection such as with place name titles1, occasionally explicitly written by Mayo musicians but most often from being collected in the region.

-In deciding what to include, the most obvious approach involved looking exclusively to older music and musicians and while a small amount has been gathered ‘in the field’ or from recordings or other desultory sources, most of what is presented here comes from printed collections.
+In deciding what to include, the most obvious approach involved looking exclusively to older music and musicians and while a small amount has been gathered ‘in the field’ or from recordings or other desultory sources, most of what is presented here comes from printed collections and is reproduced for the most part in an intentionally uncritical manner.

 The resulting repertoire ranges from the unusual to the very well known, gathered here in the hope that the current context provides a further layer of interest and which, with any luck, may prove useful to those interested specifically in music associated with the region.